Daniel-ZA/CDK-Abstractions-EscapeHatches/README.md

 ## Prerequisites:

 * Setup VSCode or IDE for deploying CDK

+> If you are using VSCode, you can install the CDK Snippets extension to help with auto-completion for TypeScript projects.
+Likewise install CDK Snippets for Python for python projects.

 * Recommended: Installing CDK Snippets extension in VsCode (if you have)
 * Clone this repository
 * CDK Version 2.60.0